3 restaurants where you can enjoy a typical Kanazawa Japanese lunch

 The restaurant's high ceiling is said to be a remnant from when this building was a public bathhouse.
 The steam rising from the large kettle used to boil the noodles also adds a touch of charm to the place.

 In addition to soba, the restaurant offers a wide variety of a la carte dishes, so you can enjoy drinking as well.
 It is also recommended to enjoy Soba after drinking.
-The "Soba Dim Sum" on the night menu is a set that includes three seasonal vegetables, a choice of one of the following dishes: a bite of fried egg, a bite of buckwheat dumpling, or a vegetable tempura, as well as soba noodles.
-The set can be ordered from 3:00 p.m. on Sundays and holidays, making it a great choice for an early dinner on the day you return from Kanazawa.
+The "Soba Dim Sum" on the night menu is a set that includes three seasonal vegetables, a choice of one of the following dishes: a bite of fried egg, a bite of buckwheat dumpling, or a vegetable tempura, as well as a bowl of soba.
+The set can be ordered from 5:00 p.m. on Sundays and holidays, making it perfect for an early dinner on the day you return from Kanazawa.

 Sarashina Fujii